91麻豆天美直播

 Being a caregiver can be overwhelming, time-consuming, and draining.
 Studies show that more than 50% of caregivers experience burnout because they neglect themselves while juggling their caregiving responsibilities.
 Here are some tips and resources that can help you focus some attention on yourself and avoid burning out.

-• Let yourself grieve.
 Give yourself permission to cry, be angry, or feel whatever you are feeling.

-• Pay attention to your physical and mental health.
 Eat well, get physical activity, and rest.
 Take time to visit with your doctor during your yearly visit or whenever needed.

-• Take things one day at a time.
 Understand you will have good days and bad days.

-• Make time for yourself.
 Even five minutes each day of deep breathing can help.
-Or take advantage of the HCI Wellness and Integrative Health Center’s classes and services available to caregivers as well as patients.
-Offerings include art therapy, exercise classes, creative writing, meditation, acupuncture, and massage therapy.
+Or take advantage of classes and services available to caregivers and patients through the Wellness and Integrative Health Center.
+Offerings include art therapy, exercise classes, creative writing, meditation, music therapy acupuncture, and massage therapy.

 Cancer touches all of us.